-More specifically, data profiling sifts through data in order to determine its legitimacy and quality.
-Analytical algorithms detect data set characteristics such as mean, minimum, maximum, percentile, and frequency in order to examine data in minute detail.
+More specifically, data profiling sifts through data to determine its legitimacy and quality.
+Analytical algorithms detect dataset characteristics such as mean, minimum, maximum, percentile, and frequency to examine data in minute detail.
 It then performs analyses to uncover metadata, including frequency distributions, key relationships, foreign key candidates, and functional dependencies.
-Finally, it uses all of this information to expose how those factors align with your business’ standards and goals.
+Finally, it uses all of this information to expose how those factors align with your business’s standards and goals.

 Data profiling can eliminate costly errors that are common in customer databases.
-These errors include missing values, values that shouldn’t be included, values with unusually high or low frequency, values that don’t follow expected patterns, and values outside the normal range.
+These errors include null values (unknown or missing values), values that shouldn’t be included, values with unusually high or low frequency, values that don’t follow expected patterns, and values outside the normal range.

-Data quality problems cost U.S. businesses more than $3 trillion a year.
-For many companies that means millions of dollars wasted, strategies that have to be recalculated, and tarnished reputations.
+Bad data can cost businesses 30% or more of their revenue.
+For many companies that means millions of dollars wasted, strategies that must be recalculated, and tarnished reputations.
 So how do data quality problems arise?

 Often the culprit is oversight.
 Companies can become so busy collecting data and managing operations that the efficacy and quality of data becomes compromised.
 That could mean lost productivity, missed sales opportunities, and missed chances to improve the bottom line.
-That’s where a data profiling application comes in.
+That’s where a data profiling tool comes in.

 Once a data profiling application is engaged, it continually analyzes, cleans, and updates data in order to provide critical insights that are available right from your laptop.
-In particular, data profiling provides:
+Specifically, data profiling provides: